justonedb/kafka-sink-pg-json/README.md

 * Place the jar files in the kafka library directory (libs)
 * Place the property files in the kafka configuration directory (config)
-* Install the package in the database using \i install-justone-pg-kafka-sink-1.0.sql from a psql session
+* Install the package in the database using \i install-justone-kafka-sink-pg-1.0.sql from a psql session

 Note that the package must be installed in each database the connector will be used with.
 If the package has not been installed in the database you will see an error of the form ERROR: schema "$justone$kafka$connect$sink" does not exist.

 ## Uninstall

-If you wish to uninstall the package from the database, you can use \i uninstall-justone-pg-kafka-sink-1.0.sql from a psql session
+If you wish to uninstall the package from the database, you can use \i uninstall-justone-kafka-sink-pg-1.0.sql from a psql session

 ## Usage

-Edit the justone-pg-sink-json-connector.properties file (see below) to configure the behaviour of the sink connector.
+Edit the justone-kafka-sink-pg-json-connector.properties file (see below) to configure the behaviour of the sink connector.

 To run the connector in standalone mode, use the following command from the Kafka home directory:

-bin/connect-standalone.sh config/justone-pg-sink-json-standalone.properties config/justone-pg-sink-json-connector.properties
+bin/connect-standalone.sh config/justone-kafka-sink-pg-json-standalone.properties config/justone-kafka-sink-pg-json-connector.properties

 To run the connector in distributed mode, see Kafka documentation.